awslabs/speke-reference-server/README.md

 ## Limitations

-This solution only supports key creation for the following DRM technologies:
+This solution only supports key creation for the following DRM technologies: Widevine, Playready
-Widevine
-Playready

 This solution will send a blank CPIX response if the Apple Fairplay system ID is used.